dqkqd/easy-recipes/readme.md

 To add recipes and ingredients, you need to login as a user with specific role.
 If you want to set up your own authentication, please refer to [Roles and permissions](#roles-and-permissions).
 Or, you can use default users using email and password provided in [credentials](./credentials).

-*Email and password provided in credentials file might be changed or inactivated in the future*
+*Email and password provided in credentials file might be changed or inactivated in the future without notice.*

 ## Development